 Here are a few other easy tips to try out for your store if you want to drive more sales:

-Have good looking social media buttons on your pages.
+• Get Your Products Shared: Have good-looking social media buttons on your pages.
 Place them where they don’t interfere with the rest of the information displayed.
 Encourage shoppers to share your listings.

 Throw in a few offers where possible.
 Make this option available for carts and custom designs too.
 This may attract more people to your store.
 A good example is the Shareable Cart app for Shopify.

-Use well timed pop-ups to collect emails.
+• Fine-tune lead generation: Use well-timed pop-ups to collect emails.
 You can then use these to communicate with potential buyers and get more visits.
 The clicks help you rank higher eventually.

 Another option is live chats that you can use to get shoppers to subscribe to Facebook Messenger lists and such.